nick-we/nick-we-blog/content/251120_mqtt-in-golang.md

 This is not a "Hello World" tutorial.
 We will not be blinking an LED on a Raspberry Pi.

-This guide is written for Senior Backend Engineers, IoT Architects, and Technical Leads who are responsible for building production-grade telemetry pipelines.
+This guide is written for Backend Engineers, IoT Architects, and Technical Leads who are responsible for building production-grade telemetry pipelines.
 We assume you know how to write a struct in Go and how to spin up a Docker container.

 We are treating this subject with the gravity of a mission-critical system.
 We will look at: